suyinwb/stock-analysis/README.md

 The read the full code, see [Appendix](#appendix).

 ## Results

 From [Analysis](#analysis) we can conclude that the speed increase for the data are:

 **2018:** 20.8 times faster

 **2017:** 20.3 times faster

 With 3011 dataset each, our runtime is approximately 0.2 seconds.
-Therefore when we analyse tens of thousands of dataset, the results will be available within a few minutes compared to a few hours with the old codes.
+Therefore when we analyse tens of thousands of dataset with this VBA, the results will be available within a few minutes compared to a few hours with the old codes.

 ## Summary